Kannaland Local Municipality: Geography

 The municipality covers an area of 4758 km2 in the Little Karoo, stretching from the Swartberg in the north to the Langeberg in the south, and from the Anysberg in the west to the Gamkaberg in the east.
 It is drained by the Groot River and the Gourits River.
 It abuts on the Laingsburg and Prince Albert municipalities to the north, the Oudtshoorn Municipality to the east, the Hessequa Municipality to the south and the Swellendam and Langeberg Municipalities to the west.

+Demographics

-According to the 2011 census the municipality has a population of 24,767 people in 6,212 households.
-Of this population, 84.6% describe themselves as "Coloured", 9.9% as "White", and 4.7% as "Black African".
-The first language of 95.4% of the population is Afrikaans, while 2.5% speak English.
+According to the 2022 census, the municipality had a population of 31,986 people, increasing at an annual rate of 2.5% from 2011.
+Of these, 86.8% identified as "Coloured," 8.3% as "White," and 3.2% as "Other."

 The largest town and location of the municipal headquarters is Ladismith, which as of 2011 has a population of 7,127.
 Ladismith is at the foot of the Swartberg, as are Zoar (pop.
 4,659) and Calitzdorp (pop.
 4,284) to the east.
 Van Wyksdorp (pop.
 833) is further south in the valley of the Groot River.